Back to Blog

 If your website generates leads, bookings, or revenue — yes.

-If clients or prospects visit your website before deciding to work with you — yes.
+If prospects visit your website before deciding to work with you — yes.

 If your website runs WordPress or any plugin-based platform — especially yes.